-Richmond Hill Animal Hospital is offering free dental checkups and 5% off dental treatment during February as part of a Pet Dental Health Month initiative.
+Richmond Hill Animal Hospital is offering free dental checkups and estimates, PLUS 10% off dental treatment for existing clients during February 2018, as part of a Pet Dental Health Month initiative.

 Pet dental health care has been touted by vets for many years, but many pet owners still haven’t got the message.
 Not only does dental care help keep your pet’s breath fresh and teeth in good condition, but it can prevent a whole slew of chronic diseases from causing discomfort – not to mention the costs of treatment – during the pet’s older years.
 Now, with February recognized in several countries as the annual Pet Dental Health Month, Richmond Hill Animal Hospital has special offers to help pet parents kick-start a new dental regime.

 “The main reason why people don’t implement some sort of dental care for their pets is that it’s promoted as an all-or-nothing regime,” says Dr. Issam Kadri, owner and resident veterinarian at Richmond Hill Animal Hospital.
 Dr. Kadri, who completed his internship at New York’s Manhattan Veterinary Group and served seven years in 24-hour general and emergency practice hospitals, is a staunch advocate of good dental care for dogs and cats.